codex-academy/StyleGuide/README.md

 * Talk about the coder, using the second person: "Next you will be installing Git."
 * Say "on the server" instead of "on the backend."

+Placeholder variables are written in all caps, with no spaces inside angle brackets, like: `<USERNAME>`.

 ### Technical terms